walter-a-jablonowski/Scheduler/README.md

       ```
   - `url`:      URL tasks only: Full URL without query
   - `file`:     Script tasks only: Script file
+- `workingDir`:  (Optional) Directory to run the command, process, or script from
+  - For Script tasks, if not specified, the script's directory will be used
+  - For Command and Process tasks, if not specified, the current directory will be used
 - `args`:       (Optional) Script args or query parameters
   - args may be numeric array or have keys (just for information)
 - `startDate`:  (Optional) YYYY-MM-DD HH:MM:SS task will only run from this time onwards